 Please note: Internships must be approved prior to starting the position or within the first few weeks of any semester.

-Tara Berwick, Director of Internships at the Dolan School of Business
+Sarah Bollinger, Director of Internships & Professional Development in the Dolan School of Business

 Phone: (203) 254-4000, ext.
 3040